-Experience I bring to this role: My 15 years with the Dulux Group and almost 20 with Tattersall's have been all about sales, marketing and in the latter years strategic business development - both locally and overseas.
-I was exposed to the workings of Boards as a director of two of Tattersall's overseas subsidiaries and really enjoyed the balance between a director's governance role and the business strategy and development role.
-I successfully completed the AICD Graduate Diploma course in 2004, and retain a keen interest in the continually changing environment in which directors of public companies are required to operate.
+My 15 years with the Dulux Group and almost 20 with Tattersall's were all about sales, marketing and in the latter years strategic business development - both locally and overseas.
+I was exposed to the workings of Boards as a Director of two of Tattersall's overseas subsidiaries and really enjoyed the balance between a Director's governance role and the business strategy and development role.
+I successfully completed the AICD Graduate Diploma course in 2004, and retain a keen interest in the continually changing environment in which Directors of public companies are required to operate.

-My general philosophy: Treat others as you would wish to be treated yourself and look out for those less able to cope with today's challenges.
+I treat others as you would wish to be treated yourself and look out for those less able to cope with today's challenges.
 Take responsibility for your own actions and hold others accountable for theirs.
-Member: Finance Governance & Audit Committee, Member: Structure & Resources Committee Interests in shares: 15,002
+Member: Finance Governance & Audit Committee, Member: Structure & Resources Committee

+Interests in shares: 15,002